Dr. Sheri R. Noviello, Interim Provost and Vice President for Academic Affairs

 ECON 2105: Principles of MacroeconomicsECON 2105: Principles of Macroeconomics

-HIST 1112 World History IIno direct VSU equivalent, but satisfies Area E elective
+HIST 1112: World History IIno direct VSU equivalent, but accepted as Social Sciences elective

-PSYC 1101: Intro to General PsychologyPSYC 1101: Fundamentals of Psychology
+PSYC 1101: Intro to General PsychologyPSYC 1101: Introduction to General Psychology

 SOCI 1101: Introduction to SociologySOCI 1101: Introduction to Sociology